lunohodov/pokemail/README.md

 * **Syntax check**: Verify whether the format of the email address is correct i.e has an `@` sign
 * **Domain/MX records check**: Check if the DNS records hold any MX entries for the email's domain.
 If there aren't, the domain the email points to can not receive emails
-* **Role-based account detection**: TODO
+* **Role-based account detection (TODO)**: Check whether the address is defined by a job rather than a person i.e `support@domain.com`
 * **Disposable email address**: Check whether the domain name of the address is used for temporary email addresses
-* **Verification with SMTP server**: A SMTP connection with the server responsible for the email will be attempted.
+* **Verification with SMTP server (TODO)**: A SMTP connection with the server responsible for the email will be attempted.
 In case the server does not allow verification, the email may or may not exist

 # Installation and usage